 2. How to clean car carpet and upholstery

 If you can’t find the source, pull out the car vacuum.
 Many times the upholstery, carpet or fabric interior can trap odors.
 Work the vacuum all around and down into crevices using the upholstery attachment.
 If this doesn’t do the trick but you believe this is the source of your odor issue, try steam cleaning where possible.
-If you have leather seats, you can clean them thoroughly in a few simple steps.
+Use car cleaning tools to make cleaning the interior easier.
+If your car has leather seats, there are simple ways to clean leather seats.

-3. How to remove cigarette smell from car
+3. How to get smoke smell out of car

 If you’re a smoker or have a passenger who is, remember to empty the ashtrays regularly.
-Keep in mind smoke has a way of getting everywhere, including into the vents.
-Spray deodorizer into the vents as well as through the intake valve under the hood.
+Keep in mind cigarette smoke has a way of getting everywhere, including into the vents.
+Spray a car odor eliminator into the vents as well as through the intake valve under the hood.
 In addition, open all of the windows and doors to air things out.

 Mildew is another source of unwelcome odors.
 All you need is one rainstorm and an overlooked partially opened window (or even just a small leak with a buildup of condensation), to experience this.
 Luckily, removing mildew smells in cars is pretty straightforward.
 A wet/dry vacuum can help remove remaining water from carpets and upholstery but, in a pinch, even a hair dryer may work.
 If a small leak is the cause, you may have to hunt around a bit.
 Check under the mats as well as in the trunk for any condensation, including checking the area where your spare tire is stored.